cedvillalbaag/stockperfomanceandrisk_report/README.md

 This project demonstrates my ability to::

-* Realizar análisis de datos financieros con Python.
+* Perform financial data analysis with Python.
-* Utilizar librerías de `data science` para cálculos estadísticos y visualización.
+* Use data science libraries for statistical calculations and visualization.
-* Interpretar métricas de riesgo y rendimiento (volatilidad, Sharpe Ratio, drawdowns).
+* Interpret risk and return metrics (volatility, Sharpe Ratio, drawdowns).
-* Comunicar hallazgos complejos de manera clara a través de gráficos e informes.
+* Communicate complex findings clearly through charts and reports.
-* Desarrollar soluciones de análisis de datos de extremo a extremo.
+* Develop end-to-end data analysis solutions.

 ## 📧 Contact

-If you have any questions or suggestions, please do not hesitate to contact me via [linkedin Profile]([https://www.linkedin.com/in/tu-perfil](https://www.linkedin.com/in/carlosvillalbaaguilera/)).
+If you have any questions or suggestions, please do not hesitate to contact me via [linkedin Profile]([https://www.linkedin.com/in/tu-perfil](https://www.linkedin.com/in/carlosvillalbaaguilera/).
 ---
 _This project is part of my technical portfolio to showcase skills in data analysis and quantitative finance._